Marvin-Brouwer/FluentSerializer/doc/help/basic-concepts/Converters.md

 [//]: # (Body)

 A converter is class that determines the way C# classes get converted to and from the data nodes that are part of the Serializer's format.
-Every serializer has it's own interface on top on or more `IConverter<TSerialContainer>` where TSerial container is a DataNode that extends `IDataNode`.
+Every serializer has it's own interface on top on or more `IConverter<TSerialContainer, TDataNode>` where TSerial container is a DataNode that extends `IDataNode`.

 - In the case of JSON, this is `IJsonConverter` using `IJsonNode`.
 - In the case of XML, this is `IXmlConverter<TDataNode>` where `TDataNode` is an `IXmlNode` like `IXmlAttribute`, `IXmlElement` or `IXmlText`